oskariorg/oskari-docs/md/documentation/features/thematicmaps/config.md

     "resources://${path}"

 Where ${path} is relative to the root resource directory in your web application.
-For example having the file in $JETTY_HOME/resources/regionsets/myfile.geojson would mean featuresUrl value of "resources://regionsets/myfile.geojson"
+For example having the file in $JETTY_HOME/resources/regionsets/myfile.json would mean featuresUrl value of "resources://regionsets/myfile.json"

 *Note!
-The featuresUrl must start with "resources://" for the system to recognize that this layer is resource based.*
+The featuresUrl must start with "resources://" for the system to recognize that this layer is resource based and the file-extension MUST be '.json'.*

 **2. The features describing the Regions in your GeoJSON resource need to have atleast two properties.**